Kjm489/Kjm489.github.io/FAQ.md

 As a consultant representative, I provide information and guidance regarding the programs offered by European Global School University and Universiti Sains Malaysia.

-Q: Are the courses listed under available courses actual courses that I can enroll in?
+Q: Are the courses listed under USM/EGS available courses actual courses that I can enroll in?

 No, the courses listed under available courses are for informational purposes only.
-They do not represent actual courses that you can enroll in through this platform.
+They represent actual courses that you can enroll in through their platforms.

 Q: How can I get more information about the programs offered by European Global School University and Universiti Sains Malaysia?